You are here:

 - How to evaluate ideas and events

-Choosing one as a demonstrative speech topic could give just the growth opportunity your audience would deeply appreciate.
+Choosing one as the topic of your demonstration speech could give just the growth opportunity your audience would deeply appreciate.

 Don't be afraid to experiment and adapt them to suit.
 Use role plays to model non-effective and effective interactions and try getting your audience involved with practice and feedback opportunities.